open-telemetry/opentelemetry-specification/specification/metrics/api.md

 The `description` is an optional free-form text provided by the author of the instrument.
 It MUST be treated as an opaque string from the API and SDK.

-* If the `description` is not provided or the `description` is null, the API MUST make sure that the behavior is the same as an empty `description` string.
 * It MUST support [BMP (Unicode Plane 0)](https://en.wikipedia.org/wiki/Plane_(Unicode)#Basic_Multilingual_Plane), which is basically only the first three bytes of UTF-8 (or `utf8mb3`).